 Accepts newspaper and coated paper from Fortuna residents for recycling.

 Saves $70,000 every year in transportation costs by hauling their own coated and uncoated waste paper directly to Smurfid Corporation in Oregon.
 Smurfid Corp., is a paper mill which makes recycled paper.
 Humboldt Printing buys 50 percent of their paper from Smurfid Corp.

 Louisiana Pacific Corporation

-Recycles old pallets and material from demolition sites fro use in making particle board.
-The particle board made in Oroville is 20 percent recycled material.
+Recycles old pallets and material from demolition sites for use in making particleboard.
+The particleboard made in Oroville is 20 percent recycled material.